Deborah-U/SeniorSafety/README.md

 * Lastly, We made low & high-fidelity.

 _HTML & CSS_
-* I **tried** to code some of my screens, but it didn't completely come our functioning, but I did attempt it. :)
+* I **tried** to code some of my screens, but it didn't completely come out functioning, but I learned alot trying. :)

 **Process**